-Assist rollers help protect your knives from over sharpening.
+Assist rollers to help protect your knives from over-sharpening.
 And since you are removing bits of metal from your knives, especially during the coarsest stage, look for models with a safety cover to contain the fine metal dust.

 When you’re shopping for a knife sharpener, determine whether you prefer electric or manual sharpeners.
 Search for customer reviews of the manufacturer, or better yet, of the specific sharpener you are considering.
 Ensure that your sharpener will come equipped with Edge Select, Angle Select technology, and safety features to protect you and your blades.